-3.4.1.1.
-Regular Holiday - Weekend Observance
+3.4.1.1 Regular Holiday - Weekend Observance

-When a regular holiday falls on a Saturday, the preceding Friday shall be observed as a floating holiday.
+When a regular holiday falls on a Saturday, the preceding Friday shall be observed as the holiday.
+For employees who work in a seven (7) day per week work site, when a regular holiday falls on a Saturday, the regular holiday shall be observed on Saturday.

-With the exception of employees who work in a seven (7) day per week work site, when a regular holiday falls on a Sunday, the following Monday shall be observed as the holiday.
+When a regular holiday falls on a Sunday, the following Monday shall be observed as the holiday.
 For employees who work in a seven (7) day per week work site, when a regular holiday falls on a Sunday, the regular holiday shall be observed on Sunday.